 - A. Executive presbytery.
-The executive presbytery shall meet on a regular basis with the at a time and place set by the District Superintendent.
-The Superintendent, with the approval of the Executive Committee Leadership Team, also can conduct some business of the executive presbytery electronically as long as the item to be considered is routine and does not require discussion.
+The executive presbytery shall meet on a regular basis with the time and place set by the district superintendent.
+The superintendent, with the approval of the executive committee, also can conduct some business of the executive presbytery electronically as long as the item to be considered is routine and does not require discussion.
 The policy and procedures for electronic meetings will be set by the executive presbytery.
-The District Superintendent also has the option of calling for a phone/zoom or other electronic conference meeting if the item to be considered needs explanation or discussion. - B. District presbytery.
+The district superintendent also has the option of calling for a phone conference meeting if the item to be considered needs explanation or discussion. - B. District presbytery.
 The district presbytery shall meet as necessary with the time and place set by the district superintendent.